lezwon/lezwon/README.md

     A tool to automatically generate a form generated based on the GraphQL schema.
 Kin d of like Postman for GraphQL.

 * ### [**Category Matching**](https://github.com/lezwon/category-matching) <img src="iconfinder_football_-30_6780624.png" width="15" />
     A tool to match similar categories from Set A to categories in Set B. For example Barrister is mapped to Lawyer.
-The solution based on Google Maps data.

 <br>